PALAU

 Rental scuba gear

-The following equipment is included in the price of the expedition: Research Diving Equipment, Underwater Camera, 3mm Wetsuit, BCD, Regulator, Dive Computer, Safety Equipment, Essential Dive Gear, 90L Duffle, and Underwater Lights for advanced track students.
+The following equipment is included in the price of the expedition: Research Diving Equipment, 2mm Shorty Wetsuit, BCD, Regulator, Dive Computer, Safety Equipment, Essential Dive Gear, 90L Duffle, and Underwater Lights for advanced track students.
 Tanks and Weights will be available on location.
 Students & families are responsible for the replacement value if lost or damaged.

 Pease visit for optional, but recommended items like boots, reef safe sunscreen and ear shield.